fuadakpinar/fuadakpinar/README.md

 # Hey there 👋

-I'm Fuad, a Computer Science student based in Poland
+I'm Fuad, a Computer Science student in Warsaw University of Technology

 I'm focused on building strong computer science fundamentals and developing a deep understanding of how software and computer systems work under the hood.